Affine noncommutative geometry: Preface

 Einstein disagreed with all this, saying that such things, probability, noncommutative geometry, you name it, while certainly great, should be regarded as being temporary, and so homework for us for going towards determinism, meaning true, honest geometry.

 Generally speaking, modern physics is about making Einstein's dream come true.
-Quantum mechanics has evolved several times since the late 1920s, with Feynman's quantum electrodynamics (QED), then with the discovery by Gell-Mann and others, at a smaller scale, of quantum chromodynamics (QCD), then with all sorts of efforts in general quantum field theory (QFT), and then of course, with string theory, which is something geometric.
+Quantum mechanics has evolved several times since the 1920s, with the fine structure of hydrogen, then with quantum electrodynamics, then with the discovery, at smaller scales, of quantum chromodynamics, then with the Standard Model, then with all sorts of efforts in general quantum field theory, and then with string theory, which is something geometric.
 Slowly but surely, we are going towards Einstein's determinism.

 This being said, I don't know about you, but personally I'm still waiting for nuclear-powered cars, first for the unlimited horsepower, and then for not having to refuel.
 And also, why not for nuclear watches too, because every time the battery of my Casio gives up, a whole pain with replacing it.
 And shall we trust modern physics with coming up soon with concrete answers, to these very concrete life questions that we have.